Brand Mission: Grounding Your Work in Meaning

 Concluding Thoughts

 Small business owners often think they’re too small to make a change in the world, or that their mission statement won’t be impactful enough.
-But as a small brand, you have the benefit of using intimacy is strategy.
+But as a small brand, you have the benefit direct impact and 1:1 work that makes a meaningful difference.

-By embodying a human mission in your client interactions, your products, and your stories, you make it tangible on a 1:1 basis.
-It doesn’t have to be world changing; when your audience can feel your mission and connect with you, you can become a brand they remember, return to, and recommend.
+By embodying a mission in your client interactions, offers, and messaging, your audience can feel your mission and connect with you.
+You can become a brand they remember, return to, and recommend.

 With your mission clarified, it’s time to sharpen your competitive edge.